S2I-D4TT0/potato_disease_detection/README.md

    - Ensure the image meets your expectations.

 3. Prediction:
-   - Click on the "Predict" button to obtain results.
+   - Click on the "Predict" button to obtain the results.
    - After prediction, rate your experience on a scale from 1 to 5.

 4. Error Handling: